 where $\bar z^{t} = \frac{1}{M} \sum\limits_{m=1}^M z_m^{t}$ and $\bar z^{k+1}_{avg} = \frac{1}{Mk} \sum\limits_{t=0}^{k-1} \sum\limits_{m=1}^M z_m^{t+1/2}$. \end{theorem}

-\textbf{Discussions } Let us make some comments on our Algorithms:
+\textbf{Discussions. } Let us make some comments on our Algorithms:

-$\bullet$ It is easy to see that our Algorithms are near-optimal -- see Table 1 for details.
+$\bullet$ It is easy to see that our Algorithms are near-optimal \ans{in the strongly convex-strongly concave and convex-concave cases} -- see Table 1 for details.
 However, there are several practical drawbacks of these Algorithms.
-The first is related to the fact that in Algorithm \ref{alg2} we need to take multi consensus steps at each iteration.
+The first is related to the fact that in Algorithm \ref{alg2} we have to take multi consensus steps at each iteration.
 This approach does not always pay off in practice.
 On the other hand, the optimal decentralized algorithms for minimization problems also use {\tt FastMix} -- see literature review in \cite{song2021optimal}.
-Secondly, if $T \gg K$, at each iteration we collect a very large batch, in practice such batches do not make sense.
-Therefore, an idea arises to use these local computations of gradients more efficiently, for example, doing local steps.
+Second, if $T \gg K$, we collect a very large batch at each iteration, in practice such batches do not make sense.
+Therefore, the idea arises to use these local computations of gradients more efficiently, e.g. by doing local steps.
 This brings us to Section \ref{sec:na}.

-$\bullet$ It can be noted that in the non-convex-non-concave case, we do not guarantee the convergence, when $T \approx K$.
-But the method converge sublinearly if $\sigma = 0$.
-In this case, we cover the deterministic results from \cite{liu2019decentralizedprox}.
+$\bullet$ One can note that in the non-convex-non-concave case, we do not guarantee the convergence if $T \approx K$.
+However, the method converges sublinearly when $\sigma = 0$.
+In this case, we cover the deterministic results of \cite{liu2019decentralizedprox}.
 In the stochastic case ($\sigma > 0$), convergence is also not guaranteed in \cite{liu2019decentralized,barazandeh2021solving}.
 Therefore, we cover and even overlap their analysis, since they consider only the homogeneous case ($f_m = f$).